jywu20/Notes/Computer Science/Circuit/HDL.md

 and decide what to do in this clock cycle depending on the values of the registers, effectively deciding whether to keep doing the loop body or to jump out of the loop.
+(Often, though, even when theoretically the loop is unbounded, in practice we will have a bound above which the problem is not feasible anyway with the existing resources, and in hardware design a bounded loop can then be used.)

+In theory we can use a fast clock and a slow clock to implement two embedded loops.
+This however is rarely done in reality.

 In summary, the best way to turn a procedural code into digital circuits is to first rewrite it into a *state machine* manually (or with C-to-HDL tools),